Business Operations Visa Sponsorship Jobs in Maryland

 Which companies sponsor visas for business operations roles in Maryland?

 Federal contractors and professional services firms are among the most consistent sponsors for business operations roles in Maryland.
-Leidos, Booz Allen Hamilton, Northrop Grumman, and Lockheed Martin all have significant operations in the state and have filed H-1B petitions for business and operations titles.
+Leidos, Booz Allen Hamilton, Northrop Grumman, and Lockheed Martin all have significant operations in the state and have filed H-1B visa petitions for business and operations titles.
 Large healthcare employers like Johns Hopkins and University of Maryland Medical System also sponsor for operations-focused positions.

 Which visa types are most common for business operations roles in Maryland?